bincrafters/conan-boost_generator/README.md

-## This repository holds a conan recipe for a Conan.io Generator for the Boost C++ Libraries.
+## A Conan.io Generator for the Boost C++ Libraries.

 [Conan.io](https://conan.io) package for [Boost Libraries](http://www.boost.org/doc/libs/1_64_0/libs/libraries.htm).

 The packages generated with this **conanfile** can be found in [Bintray](https://bintray.com/bincrafters/public-conan/Boost.Generator%3Abincrafters).

-## For Users: Use this package
+## To use this package

 This package is not intended to be used outside of building the Boost libraries for Conan.io.
 It is also a special Conan package, in that it is a "**Generator**" package.
-[Read about creating custom generators for Conan.io Here](conanio.readthedocs.io/en/latest/howtos/dyn_generators.html).
-This means it gets distributed just like other packages, but is only intended to be used by other packages as a `build_requires`.
-Notably, it also depends on another as a `build_requires` : **Boost.Build**.
-Here's an summary of how it works, we'll use **Boost.System** as an example.
+[Read about creating custom generators for Conan.io here](conanio.readthedocs.io/en/latest/howtos/dyn_generators.html).
+**Generators** are distributed just like other packages, and used in other packages as `build_requires`.
+Notably, this generator is intended to be used specifically with the boost build system as packaged by Bincrafters.
+Below is a summary of how the generation and build process work for this generator; we'll use **Boost.System** as an example.

 ### To build and package Boost.System
 * Look at the recipe for **Boost.System** here: [Boost System Recipe](https://github.com/bincrafters/conan-boost-system)